Banjo7331/-Unity-Running-Game/README.md

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Make your changes and test them thoroughly.
+3. Make your changes in Unity and test them thoroughly.
 4. Commit your changes: `git commit -m "Add feature"`
 5. Push to the branch: `git push origin feature-name`
 6. Create a pull request detailing your changes.